drhsqlite/fossil-mirror/www/rebaseharm.md

       (They do in Fossil at least.
 Git's file format does not have a slot to record cherry-pick merge history, unfortunately.)

-  2. Cherry-picks provide an opportunity to test each new check-in before it is committed to the blockchain
+  2. Cherry-picks provide an opportunity to [test each new check-in before it is committed][tbc] to the blockchain

   3. Cherry-pick merges are "safe" in the sense that they do not cause problems for collaborators if you do them on public branches.